Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 #### Link Capacity and Receiving Rate Estimation {#bandwidth-estimation}

-Link capacity and receiving rate estimations, in packets/bytes per second, are calculated at the receiver side during the file transmission.
-It's worth noting that receiving rate estimation is used only during the slow start period of the file congestion control algorithm ({{default-fileCC-slow-start}}), however it's available during the whole data transmission period.
+Estimates of link capacity and receiving rate, in packets/bytes per second, are calculated at the receiver side during file transmission.
+It's worth noting that the receiving rate estimate, while available during the entire data transmission period, is used only during the slow start phase of the file congestion control algorithm ({{default-fileCC-slow-start}}).
-The latest estimation obtained before the end of the slow start period is used by the sender as a reference maximum speed to continue data transmission without further congestion.
+The latest estimate obtained before the end of the slow start period is used by the sender as a reference maximum speed to continue data transmission without further congestion.
 Link capacity is estimated all the time and used primarily (as well as packet loss ratio and other protocol statistics) for smoothed sending rate adjustments during the transmission process.

-The receiver records the inter-arrival time of each packet (time delta with the previous data packet) which is further used in the models to estimate bandwidth and receiving speed.
+As each data packet arrives, the receiver records the time delta with respect to the arrival of the previous data packet, which is used to estimate bandwidth and receiving speed (delivery rate).
+This and other control information is communicated to the sender by means of acknowledgment (ACK) packets sent every 10 milliseconds.
-The communication between receiver and sender happens by means of acknowledgment packets which are sent regularly (each 10 milliseconds) and contain some control information as well as bandwidth and delivery rate estimations.
-At the sender side, upon receiving a new value, a smoothed average is used to update the latest estimation maintained at the sender side.
+At the sender side, upon receiving a new value, a smoothed average is used to update the latest estimate maintained at the sender side.

 It is important to note that for bandwidth estimation only data probing packets are taken into account while all the data packets